Generating Concept Lexicalizations via Dictionary-Based Cross-Lingual Sense Projection: Abstract

 \section{Abstract}

-We study the task of automatically expanding WordNet-style lexical resources to new languages through sense generation.
+We study the task of automatically expanding WordNet-style lexical resources to new languages through \task{}.
 We generate senses by associating target-language lemmas with existing lexical concepts via semantic projection.
-Given a sense-tagged English corpus and its translation, our method projects English synsets onto aligned target-language tokens and assigns the corresponding lemmas to those synsets.
-To generate these alignments and ensure their quality, we augment a pre-trained base aligner with a bilingual dictionary, which is also used to filter out incorrect sense projections.
+Given a sense-tagged English corpus and its translation, our method projects the annotated synsets onto aligned target-language tokens and assigns the corresponding lemmas to those synsets.
+To generate alignments and ensure their quality, we augment a pretrained base aligner with a bilingual dictionary, which is also used to filter incorrect sense projections.
 We evaluate the method on multiple languages, comparing it to prior methods, as well as dictionary-based and large language model baselines.
-Results show that the proposed project-and-filter strategy improves precision while remaining interpretable and requiring few external resources.
-We plan to make our code, documentation, and generated sense inventories accessible.
+Results show that the proposed project-and-filter strategy improves precision while remaining interpretable and resource-efficient.
+We release our code, documentation, and generated sense inventories at \url{https://github.com/UAlberta-NLP/ExpandNet}.